magnus188/Bambulab-profile/README.md

 # Bambulab Filament Profiles

 A community-driven platform for sharing and discovering 3D printer filament profiles for Bambulab printers.
+This open-source project helps 3D printing enthusiasts find and share optimal print settings for various filaments.

 ## 🚀 Features